Photo credit: Childers Photography

 Q. – When is an aisle runner used?

-A. – The use of aisle runners at wedding ceremonies originated centuries ago.
+A. – The use of runners or other types of fabric aisle covering at wedding ceremonies originated centuries ago, although exactly when isn’t really known.

-The three main reasons for their use were:
+The three main reasons aisle runners are used:

 1) Out of superstition – it provides a barrier between the bride and any evil spirits that may come up from below the ground